 Syphilis can also cause a pregnant woman to miscarry, give birth to a stillborn, along with abnormalities.
-If syphilis is passed on after birth, newborns don't have symptoms, and has to be tested and treated.
+If syphilis is passed on after birth, newborns don't have symptoms and have to be tested and treated.

 What are its symptoms?

 Syphilis begins with a small, hard, sore called a chancre that normally begins in the vaginal or genital area.
-It is painless to the touch, and lasts from several weeks to several months.
+It is painless to the touch and lasts for several weeks to several months.
 Later, it develops into a rash that may be accompanied by a fever.
 Note that this rash is not itchy!
-When the rash goes away, the bacteria goes dormant.
-Months, if not years later, the syphilis returns with a vengeance, and can cause organ damage if you're not careful.
+When the rash goes away, the bacteria go dormant.
+Months, if not years later, syphilis returns with a vengeance and can cause organ damage if you're not careful.
 You will need a blood test for syphilis at your initial prenatal exams to make sure that you don't have it.

 How is it treated?

 You will receive the antibiotic penicillin to kill it.
 Penicillin is a very common antibiotic.
 Antibiotics can kill bacterial infections like syphilis.
 If you've been diagnosed with syphilis for less than one year, you can do with one shot of penicillin to make it go away.
 If the infection has been around for more than a year, then you'll need more than one shot of penicillin.
 Your baby is a lot less likely to catch disease too if you get treatment before you have been 26 weeks pregnant.
 If you suspect yourself of having this disease, you will want to either tell your doctor or go to a clinic right away.